Copyright 2018 James Marsh

 stream levels are running a little below normal.
 Wading is safe and easy about anywhere.
 The

 valley.
 The valley section is a little too warm.
 The canyon sections are okay and the very bottom

 section is again too warm to fish.
-There are still plenty of insects hatching but they vary
+There are still plenty of insects hatching but they vary greatly

-the big valley.
+valley.
 The canyon sections are in good shape.
 The Hoot Owl restrictions for the lower river have

 been removed.
-There are still plenty of hatches taking place but they vary with the
+There are still plenty of hatches taking place but they vary with the section.

 08/26/17 The stream levels are a little low but in good condition otherwise.
 The cool nights are

 past week.
-There are still some nice hatches taking place and some nice trout being
+There are still some nice hatches taking place and some nice trout being caught. .

-lower section.
-There are still some good hatches taking place and imitations of terrestrials are
+section.
+There are still some good hatches taking place and imitations of terrestrials are also

 09/28/17 The river is in good shape and should be getting much better soon.
 The weather is